Mingo Nesmith/Icon Sportswire

 Author: Anthony Vlahovic

 There have never been more eyes on the WNBA than there are right now.
-With the influx of young players like Caitlin Clark and Angel Reese and more bettors starting to place wagers on the action, the league has more engagement than ever before.
-High-end talent has always been present in the WNBA, but attracting a consistent following has been difficult up until now.
+With the influx of young players like Caitlin Clark, Paige Bueckers, Angel Reese, and more, bettors are starting to place wagers on the action, and the league has more engagement than ever before.
+High-end talent has always been present in the WNBA, but attracting a consistent fan base has been challenging until now.

 Not only are basketball fans starting to recognize how entertaining the games can be, but bettors are starting to realize the betting opportunities the league provides.
 The 2024 season ended with the New York Liberty being crowned champions.
-As we inch closer to the 2025 season, fans can already start placing futures, and we'll break down the best odds to win the WNBA title across all the US-based sportsbooks.
+With the 2025 season underway, fans can continue placing futures, and we'll break down the best odds to win the WNBA title across all the US-based sportsbooks.

 Team | Opening Odds | Current best odds |